sourcecrypto/sourcecrypto.github.io/toml/readme.md

 >* **TOML is Case Sensitive.
 All the tags should be lower case.
 All the value names must always begin with a capital and be identical**

 <img src="http://i.imgur.com/1nmrAAu.png"/></br>
-The result of this process it's all landed here on github ^^^
+The result of this process, once it's landed here on github ^^^

-These files will have the same name as the discord channel `channel_name.toml
+These files will have the same name as the discord channel `channel_name.toml`

 Generally speaking, all of the files sitting in this directory are incomplete.
 Once complete they are getting organized into their folders.

 ### I'd like to see this project progress in the following stages: